-Largemouth Bass MLA-1 in small impoundments significantly increased on average by 27% (16–40%; 95% CI) after one year of treatment (F1,24=19.15; p<0.001) and by 31% (16–48%; 95% CI) after two consecutive years of treatment (F1,24=19.15; p<0.001) compared to the controls (Figure 4).
+Largemouth Bass MLA-1 in impoundments significantly increased on average by 27% (16–40%; 95% CI) after one year of treatment (F1,24=19.15; p<0.001) and by 31% (16–48%; 95% CI) after two consecutive years of treatment (F1,24=19.15; p<0.001) compared to the controls (Figure 4).
 However, there was no difference between one versus two years of treatment (F1,24=19.15; p=0.69).
-In small impoundments, we found Largemouth Bass recruitment (i.e., age-1 CPUE) declined 87% (74–93%; 95% CI) and 84% (58–94%; 95% CI) more than the controls after one (F1,19=22.21; p<0.001) and two (F1,19=22.21; p<0.001) years of rotenone application, respectively (Figure 5).
+We found Largemouth Bass recruitment (i.e., age-1 CPUE) declined 87% (74–93%; 95% CI) and 84% (58–94%; 95% CI) more than the controls after one (F1,19=22.21; p<0.001) and two (F1,19=22.21; p<0.001) years of rotenone application, respectively (Figure 5).
 We detected no difference between one versus two years of treatment (F1,19=22.21; p=0.73).
 We did not identify any difference in Bluegill CPUE in the controls versus the treatment impoundments after one (F1,19=2.021; p=0.31) or after two (F1,19=2.021; p=0.16) years of treatment, nor between one versus two years of treatment (F1,19=2.021; p=0.056; Figure 5).
 We failed to detect any change in Largemouth Bass survival rates between the controls versus one year of treatment (F1,15=1.86; p=0.47), controls versus two years of treatment (F1,15=1.86; p=0.071), and one year versus two years of treatment (F1,15=1.86; p=0.25).

 [A]Discussion

 Evaluating responses of age-0 Largemouth Bass and Bluegill to shoreline rotenone application in small impoundments is critical to determine if this approach can be used as a management tool for recreational Largemouth Bass and Bluegill small impoundment fisheries.
 Long-term population success for both Largemouth Bass and Bluegill is influenced by mechanisms related to individual size and population density during early life stages (Ludsin and DeVries 1997; Rogers and Allen 2009), which are directly affected by reducing recruitment using rotenone applications.
 In the present study, visual observations following each rotenone treatment indicated that age-0 Largemouth Bass and Bluegill <80 mm were killed in large numbers.
-More specifically, our results indicated that seine catches of age-0 Largemouth Bass and Bluegill in treatment small impoundments significantly declined 24 hours after rotenone applications, whereas catches in control small impoundments did not significantly change.
+More specifically, our results indicated that seine catches of age-0 Largemouth Bass and Bluegill in treatment impoundments significantly declined 24 hours after rotenone applications, whereas catches in control impoundments did not significantly change.
 These qualitative and quantitative results are similar to observations made by McHugh (1990) following combined rotenone application and targeted removal via electrofishing in two larger Alabama lakes.
-In our small impoundments, age-0 Largemouth Bass seine catches declined in both controls and treatments by day 42, with a significantly greater decline in treatment impoundments.
+In our impoundments, age-0 Largemouth Bass seine catches declined in both controls and treatments by day 42, with a significantly greater decline in treatment impoundments.
 In addition to rotenone mortality, this numerical decline is likely partially attributable to reduced vulnerability of larger individual fish to capture with a seine (Jackson and Noble 1995; Willis and Murphy 1996; Reynolds and Kolz 2012).
 Moreover, natural mortality of age-0 Largemouth Bass is likely important during the summer (Rogers and Allen 2009), also contributing to reduced seine catches.
 In contrast, Bluegill seine catches did not change significantly from day 1 to day 42 in control and treatment impoundments.
 Bluegill catches were likely less affected by temporal changes in gear vulnerability than Largemouth Bass because of their slower growth combined with multiple spawning events (Cargnelli and Neff 2006; Bartlett et al. 2010), which may have offset losses due to natural and rotenone mortality.